swift-project/docs/docs/troubleshooting/faq/xp_landing_gear/index.md

 ## Solution 1

-**Another plugin is conflicting with XSwiftBus**
+**Another plugin is conflicting with xswiftbus**

-One of the functions of *XSwiftBus* is to inject CSL model data into X-Plane to render (display) the aircraft of other pilots near you, including model animation.
+One of the functions of *xswiftbus* is to inject CSL model data into X-Plane to render (display) the aircraft of other pilots near you, including model animation.
 If another plugin with similar functions is **active at the same time**, it will interfere with the rendering process of those CSL models their animations will be broken or you won't be seeing any models at all.

 Check the plugins-directory of X-Plane for other plugins that are related to injecting CSL model data.
 Plugins for X-Plane 11 are saved in ``\X-Plane 11\Resources\Plugins\``.

-The following plugins are known to interfere with XSwiftBus:
+The following plugins are known to interfere with xswiftbus:

 * **XSquawkbox**
 * **xPilot**